 The Principal will work with the Executive Director of YPI Schools Yvette King-Berg to define needed services and work with partners to bring them into the school.
-The YPI Director of School and Community Partnerships, Karina Favela, will have primary responsibility for the cultivation of these partnerships, both at the school and in the surrounding community as part of the Los Angeles Promise Neighborhood.
-Ms. Favela has worked in the Valley providing community resources for low-income clients for the past dozen years.
-She has led YPI's Full Service Community Schools program in Central Los Angeles, and now works to manage partnerships in the Los Angeles Promise Neighborhood.
-Key partners involved in Valley Tech Academy over the next five years include the following:
+The YPI Director of School and Community Partnerships, Karina Favela, and Program Director Elizabeth Flores will have primary responsibility for the cultivation of these partnerships, both at the school and in the surrounding community as part of Full Service Community Schools.
+Ms. Favela has led YPI's Full Service Community Schools program in Central Los Angeles, and now works to manage partnerships in the Los Angeles Promise Neighborhood.
+Key partners involved in Central Middle School #7 over the next five years include the following: